- Opulent luxury

 The rear seats can be similarly opulent, and that’s probably the point.

-For its standard and optional features, widescreen infotainment system, good warranty, and customization options, the 2019 7-Series would get a perfect 10—we take back a point for extra-cost Apple CarPlay after the first year and land at a 9.
+For its standard and optional features, widescreen infotainment system, good warranty, and customization options, the 2019 7-Series rates a perfect 10, but only by a smidge.
+If not for its tremendous luxury, we would take back a point for extra-cost Apple CarPlay after the first year and land at a 9.
 (Read more about how we rate cars.)

 Next year’s 7-Series promises considerable advancements in features and tech but if the money’s burning a hole in your pocket, BMW has ways to take it now.